MTA: President Sassoli champions culture and creative industries

 The Broadcasting Directive seeks to set clear rules for broadcasting online.
-GESAC and its members have a vested interest in this matter, in light of the fact that according to our annual numbers in 2017, 37% of its collections come from TV and radio broadcasting and retransmissions.
+GESAC and its members have a vested interest in this matter, in light of the fact that according to our annual numbers in 2017, 37% of their collections come from TV and radio broadcasting and retransmissions.

 The European Commission intended to revise the rules of the existing Satellite and Cable Directive from 1993 in light of current online transmission possibilities and new forms of retransmission technologies.

 The final text of the Broadcasting Directive, first proposed as a regulation by the Commission in 2016 with a slightly different scope to the adopted version, addresses the emerging problems in online broadcasting and deals with three important legal issues that play a crucial role in the functioning of the broadcasting market and remuneration of creators:

 On 7 February 2017, the European institutions reached a deal over a final text for the Cross-Border Portability Regulation which addresses accessing subscription services while abroad.